Bodies and Spirits: Health and the History of Fermentation and Distillation

 Lecture: Schuster Brewing Company, Rochester, Minnesota: Medicinal Tonic, Temperance, and Top Brass

 Please join us December 7 for the C. C. and Dawn Clawson Lecture in the History of Medicine presented by Christopher J. Boes, M.D.
-Dr. Bose will present, “Schuster Brewing Company, Rochester, Minnesota: Medicinal Tonic, Temperance, and Top Brass.”
+Dr. Bose will present, "Schuster Brewing Company, Rochester, Minnesota: Medicinal Tonic, Temperance, and Top Brass."
 Dr. Boes is Medical Director, Mayo Clinic Center for the History of Medicine, and Associate Professor of Neurology and History of Medicine, Mayo Clinic College of Medicine.
-December 7, 2015, 12:20 p.m. - 1:10 p.m at the Wangensteen Historical Library.
+December 7, 2015, 12:20 p.m. to 1:10 p.m at the Wangensteen Historical Library.
 Diehl Hall, Room 555.

 Presentation: Bell Museum Cafe Scientifique: Bodies and Spirits: Health and the History of Fermentation and Distillation

 The history and health benefits of fermentation and distillation seemed like an appropriate topic for a happy hour lecture at Bryant Lake Bowl.
 And so, the Wangensteen Historical Library of Biology and Medicine’s Lois Hendrickson and Emily Beck did just that, presenting Cafe Scientifique: Bodies and Spirits: Health and the History of Fermentation and Distillation.